Why digital does not equal green: A leaner, cleaner website for Pratt Center

 One of the ways this translates to our new website is through the use of economizing images, which are “the single largest contributors to page weight.
 The more images you use and the larger those image files, the more data needs to be transferred and the more energy is used.”

-If viewing in lo-res mode is not for you, default lo-res images can be bypassed altogether by selecting “Load All Full-Res” in the footer of any page on the site.
+If viewing in lo-res mode is not for you, it be bypassed altogether by selecting “Load All Full-Res” in the footer of any page on the site.

 - Clicking Clean Report (Greenpeace)